Bedbugs pest control

 37. How do you find bed bugs during the day?

-• Bed frames and headboards.
+• Bed frames, slats and headboards.

-• Cracks and crevices in walls and furniture.
+• Cracks and joints in bedside furniture.

 38. What brings bed bugs out overnight?